ttaratent/Algorithms/README.md

 algorithm  | initialize | union | find |
 --------- | --------| ---------| ---------|
 quick-find  | N | N | 1 |

+order of growth of number of array accesses.